Arowolokehinde/Arowolokehinde-StegHub_DevOps_Cloud_Engineering/MERN-STACK/mern-stack-documentation.md

-## MERN WEB STACK IMPLEMENTATION IN AWS
+## MERN Web Stack Implementation in AWS

 ### Introduction

-__The MERN stack is a popular choice for building dynamic web applications.
-It leverages a combination of JavaScript technologies:__
+### The MERN stack is widely used for building dynamic web applications, utilizing a combination of JavaScript technologies:

-__MongoDB:__ A NoSQL document database for flexible data storage.
+- **MongoDB**: A NoSQL document-oriented database offering flexible data storage.

-__Express.js:__ A lightweight web framework for Node.js that simplifies building APIs and web applications.
+- **Express.js**: A minimal web framework for Node.js, designed to simplify API and web application development.

-__React.js:__ A powerful library for creating interactive user interfaces.
+- **React.js**: A powerful library for creating interactive user interfaces.

-__Node.js:__ A JavaScript runtime environment that allows execution of server-side JavaScript code.__
+- **Node.js**: A JavaScript runtime that enables server-side JavaScript execution.

-__This guide provides a comprehensive overview of setting up and utilizing each component of the MERN stack, to develop robust web applications.__
+This guide provides a detailed walkthrough of setting up and using each component of the MERN stack to develop robust web applications.

 ## Step 0: Prerequisites